pablocast/gbbai-acs-azopenai-voice-integration/readme.md

 # copy the name of the devtunnel you want to target
 devtunnel host <your devtunnel name>
 ```

-Then run the python app by running `python3 api/main.py` on your terminal and check that it runs with no issues before proceeding.
+Then run the python app by running `python api/main.py` on your terminal and check that it runs with no issues before proceeding.

-### Register an EventGrid Webhook for the IncomingCall(`https://<your devtunnel name>/api/incomingCall`) event that points to your devtunnel URI.
+### 3. Register an EventGrid Webhook for the IncomingCall(`https://<your devtunnel name>/api/incomingCall`) event that points to your devtunnel URI.
 Instructions [here](https://learn.microsoft.com/en-us/azure/communication-services/concepts/call-automation/incoming-call-notification).
   - To register the event, navigate to your ACS resource in the Azure Portal (follow the Microsoft Learn Docs if you prefer to use the CLI).
   - On the left menu bar click "Events."